spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202108.0/glue-api/glue-api-configurable-bundle-feature-integration.md

 {% info_block warningBox "Verification" %}

-1. Create an order with a configurable bandle.
+1. Create an order with a configurable bundle.

 2. Retrieve the order by sending the request: `GET https://glue.mysprykershop.com/order/:orderReference`
     Make sure the endpoint returns the sections: `data.attributes.items.salesOrderConfiguredBundle` and `data.attributes.items.salesOrderConfiguredBundleItem`.